Research

 Expansion of Spatial Experiments

-Milestone: Development of installation-based spatial research
+Milestone: Development of installation-based research

 2018–2020